Skip to main content

 Answer.

-Answer: alpha is 42, beta = 1, omega is 2.5, theta is 4.0, lambda is unknown; Since we cannot assign a double to the int variable gamma, we have a compilation error on the final line.
+Answer: alpha is 42, beta is 1, omega is 2.5, theta is 4.0, lambda is unknown; Since we cannot assign a double to the int variable gamma, we have a compilation error on the final line.

 Practice Pages.